Church notes: First Presbyterian Church presents Holy Week cantata April 2

 Information: 855-0272, bvlutheran.com.

-Lost Bridge Church in Garfield, 12772 Lodge Drive, has scheduled these Holy Week services: 9 a.m.
-Palm Sunday; 7 p.m.
-Maundy Thursday; 7 a.m.
+Lost Bridge Church in Garfield, 12772 Lodge Drive, has scheduled a 7 a.m.
 Easter sunrise service; and 9 a.m.
 Easter service, with fellowship at the Annex between services.

 Information: (817) 308-4696.